 Pick fruits that will easily and quickly cleanse the palate.
-Think fresh fruits and dried fruits.
+Use both fresh fruits and dried fruits.

 I realize that sounds kinda fancy, but think about grapes.
 Grapes are juicy, they easily cleanse the palate and create a neutral taste in your mouth.
 These little round fruits are perfect!

-I also choose some kiwi.
+I also chose some sliced kiwi.
 Kiwi is such a delicious fruit, also with a sweet neutral flavor much like a grape.
-The kiwi bring some intense color to our board!
+The kiwi brings some intense color to our board!

 You can even use dehydrated fruit.
 This will add some texture to your board!
 Get creative!